jupytercalpoly/jupyterlab-code-snippets/README.md

 Check out [the Current Progress](./PROGRESS.md) to keep up with our feature updates!

-This extension is composed of a Python package named `code_snippets` for the server extension and a NPM package named `code-snippets` for the frontend extension.
+This extension is composed of a NPM package named `code-snippets` for the frontend extension.

 ## Requirements